The exorcism of Clarita Villanueva by Pastor Lester Sumrall at the Bilibid prison: The first documented demonic possession in the Philippines

 When they were about to leave, the demonic entities returned but went for the third time.
 Carlita was worried, for she was sure the demons would return once the Christian team left.

 Pastor Sumrall taught Carlita what she should do.
 She can command them to leave through the blood of Jesus.
 “You must say, ‘Go, in Jesus’ name,’ and they will obey,” he said.

 The Final Battle

 That night, Clarita gave a blood-curdling scream, “Help, they are back to get me!
-They are standing behind you!” she said at the jail guard.
-He was scared and hid in his desk.
-Clarita cried to the guard and asked if he remembers what the Pastor said she should say.
-The guard said, “Say Oh God, deliver me in Jesus’ name and in Jesus’ blood,” then she went into a coma.
+They are standing behind you!” she said to the jail guard.
+He was scared and hid at his desk.
+Clarita cried to the guard and asked if he remembered what the Pastor said she should say.

 Authorities laid her on the table.
-They tried to open her clutched hands and behold, she appeared to have grabbed a few strands of black coarse hair.
-Dr. Lara took the sample and using a microscope, he realized it wasn’t from a human.
+They tried to open her clutched hands, and behold.
+She appeared to have grabbed a few strands of coarse black hair.
+Dr. Lara took the sample and used a microscope.
+He realized it wasn’t from a human.
 It remains an unsolved phenomenon to this date.

-Jesus said, there are spirits that can only be commanded to leave with prayer and fasting (Mark 9:29).
-Those who are in Christ can never be possessed.
-Sickness, depression, and fear does not come from God but the enemy.
 Pastor Sumrall did NOT use holy water, salt, or a crucifix but depended on Christ alone.
-A true Christian can rebuke a foul spirit in Jesus’ name.
+A genuine Christian can rebuke a foul spirit in Jesus’ name.